sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/chess.md

 ### Resource `players_online_status`

-The `players_online_status` is a `dlt.resource` function that checks the current online status of multiple chess players.
+The `players_online_status` is a `data_load_tool.resource` function that checks the current online status of multiple chess players.
 It retrieves their username, status, last login date, and check time.

 ## Customization